Zinc: Reactivity

-Zinc chemistry is similar to the chemistry of the late first-row transition metals, nickel and copper, though it has a filled d-shell and compounds are diamagnetic and mostly colorless.
+Zinc chemistry resembles that of the late first-row transition metals, nickel and copper, as well as certain main group elements.
+Almost all zinc compounds have the element in the +2 oxidation state.
+When Zn2&plus; compounds form, the outer shell s electrons are lost, yielding a bare zinc ion with the electronic configuration [Ar]3d10.
+The filled interior d shell generally does not participate in bonding, producing diamagnetic and mostly colorless compounds.
+In aqueous solution an octahedral complex, [Zn(H_{2}O)_{6}]^{2+} is the predominant species.

 The ionic radii of zinc and magnesium happen to be nearly identical.
-Because of this some of the equivalent salts have the same crystal structure, and in other circumstances where ionic radius is a determining factor, the chemistry of zinc has much in common with that of magnesium.
-In other respects, there is little similarity with the late first-row transition metals.
-Zinc tends to form bonds with a greater degree of covalency and much more stable complexes with N- and S- donors.
+Consequently, some of the equivalent salts have the same crystal structure, and in other circumstances where ionic radius is a determining factor, the chemistry of zinc has much in common with that of magnesium.
+Compared to the transition metals, zinc tends to form bonds with a greater degree of covalency.
+Complexes with N- and S- donors are much more stable.
 Complexes of zinc are mostly 4- or 6- coordinate, although 5-coordinate complexes are known.

+Other oxidation states require unusual physical conditions, and the only positive oxidation states demonstrated are +1 or +2.
+The volatilization of zinc in combination with zinc chloride at temperatures above 285 °C indicates the formation of Zn_{2}Cl_{2}, a zinc compound with a +1 oxidation state.
+Calculations indicate that a zinc compound with the oxidation state of +4 is unlikely to exist.
+Zn(III) is predicted to exist in the presence of strongly electronegative trianions; however, there exists some doubt around this possibility.

 Zinc(I) compounds

 Zinc(I) compounds are very rare.
 The [Zn2]2+ ion is implicated by the formation of a yellow diamagnetic glass by dissolving metallic zinc in molten ZnCl2.
 The [Zn2]2+ core would be analogous to the [Hg2]2+ cation present in mercury(I) compounds.
 The diamagnetic nature of the ion confirms its dimeric structure.
-The first zinc(I) compound containing the Zn–Zn bond, (η5-C5Me5)2Zn2.
+The first zinc(I) compound containing the Zn–Zn bond, (η5-C5Me5)2Zn2 has been reported in 2004.